 1. Create user pool

-User pool is like your user’s table.
-It will contain user’s information such as email, username, password, etc. So the first step with Cognito is to create a user pool.
+A user pool is like your users’ table.
+It will contain user information such as email, username, password, etc. The first step with Cognito is to create a user pool.

 AWS has a step-by-step guide on setting up a user pool at Tutorial: create user pool